technologiestiftung/giessdenkiez-de-postgres-api/README.md

 # you will also need some values from Auth0.com this will change in the future when
 # we are fully migrated to supabase.
 ```

+### Environments and Variables

+In the example code above the Postgres database Postgrest API are run locally.
+You **SHOULD NOT** use production variables in your local or CI environments.
+The tests will modify the database and also truncate tables through the API and also with direct calls.

+Again.
+Be a smart developer, read https://12factor.net/config, https://github.com/motdotla/dotenv#should-i-have-multiple-env-files and never ever touch production with your local code!

 ### Auth0